The American Room

 There is an equation between calculated coyness and savage bears.
 But Pomplamoose has nothing on this video, where a skilled musician who works under the name Kawehi produces and mixes a cover of Heart Shaped Box.
 The signifiers are pure Pinterest, down to a bottle of wine and some pleasingly ratty lamps.
 It’s a very old house and a very old table.
 The camera moves and sweeps but the artist barely meets its gaze.
 She is lost in a rapture of real-time-audio mixing and 1990s grunge passion.
 We’ve lost the room and we’ve lost eye contact.
 The camera moves, then moves some more.
 At the end of a very dramatic performance she looks at the camera and smiles happily, as if to say, oh, you caught me!
 This is the future.

 But for most of us life happens against a backdrop of intersecting off-white walls.
 Those are our homes, plain and a little grim.
 Our fantasy homes are busy with bright things yet old.
-Our pins and dreams are not beige.
-When we sleep we leave the computer behind and step out onto the widow’s walk, to wait for our sailors to come home from the sea.
+Our pins and dreams are not beige but full of bright things, and lots of color.